-Whether it's an action-packed adventure in the Alps or a convivial culture tour of Zurich and Bern, a holiday to Switzerland is sure to leave you with fond memories.
+Whether it's an action-packed adventure in the Alps or a convivial culture tour of Zurich, Lausanne or Bern, a holiday to Switzerland is sure to leave you with fond memories.
 Here's how our comprehensive travel insurance policies can help you enjoy your holiday with full peace of mind.

 Why choose Holiday Extras travel insurance?

-There are many providers out there, but here's why you're better off choosing Holiday Extras travel insurance for your trip to Switzerland.
+There are many providers out there, but here's why you're better off choosing Holiday Extras travel insurance for your trip to Switzerland with prices starting from !*

 Ski travel insurance for Switzerland